Shine TV (New Zealand): Shine TV relaunch (2002)

-Shine TV (2002-)
+Shine TV (since 2002)

 Shine was promoted with a nationwide tour, and a billboard outside the Rhema Media building near Auckland's Southern Motorway.
 In 2006, Shine TV became one of the first New Zealand broadcasters to provide on-demand videos, before most New Zealanders even had access to broadband internet.
 In 2009, it still provided one of the few New Zealand on-demand services.
 Shine TV launched on Freeview on 1 April 2010.
 In June 2011, some Sky customers questioned why Shine TV was included in the basic package while other channels were being removed.

 Shine TV continued to broadcast on free-to-air analogue in Christchurch through a contract with Freedom TV's original owner, New Zealand Television Ministries Trust until 2013.
 The lease covered Freedom TV's Christchurch facility, UHF broadcast license, transmission site and equipment.
 Shine TV Christchurch continued to broadcast local notices and advertisements, but was criticised for removing local programmes after other local stations like Canterbury Television and NOW had done the same.
 Shine also expanded to Nelson on free-to-air analogue channel 44 on 11 November 2008, through a similar contract with local television channel Mainland TV.
-Both frequencies were switched off by the Government on 28 April 2013.
+Both frequencies were switched off by the government on 28 April 2013.

 Programmes

 Nzone

 Rhema Media operated a dedicated news department between 2004 and 2014.
-From 2004-2007 it began producing two flagship television current affairs programmes - 'Nzone' on Tuesday nights [hosted by Tim Sisarich] and 'Nzone Focus' on Thursday nights [hosted by Bob McCoskrie], which was a longer-form current affairs programme.
-Both programmes were produced by former TVNZ staffer, Pene Thomas.
+From 2004 to 2007 it produced two flagship television current affairs programmes - Nzone on Tuesday nights [hosted by Tim Sisarich] and Nzone Focus on Thursday nights (hosted by Bob McCoskrie), which was a longer-form current affairs programme.
+Both were produced by former TVNZ staffer, Pene Thomas.
 In 2007 The arrival of former Newstalk ZB and BBC radio journalist Allan Lee. enabled the department to progress the programme to a nightly 'live' news programme, Mondays to Fridays.
-'Nzone Tonight' was presented by Rachel Thomas or Asher Bastion, with sports segments from Andrew Curtis or Brooke Dobson.
-Executive Producer was Allan Lee with Pene Thomas [now Ashby] Producer.
+Nzone Tonight was presented by Rachel Thomas or Asher Bastion, with sports segments from Andrew Curtis or Brooke Dobson.
+The executive producer was Allan Lee with Pene Thomas (now Ashby) as producer.
 Rhema staff members filed reports, and other sources were provided by Newstalk ZB, UCB UK and Voice of America.
-In 2009, 'Nzone' reverted to being a weekly format, more like the original 'Nzone' and was presented by interviewers Davina William and Allan Lee, with reports from other members of the Rhema News team.
+In 2009, Nzone reverted to being a weekly format, more like the original Nzone and was presented by interviewers Davina William and Allan Lee, with reports from other members of the Rhema News team.
 That format continued until its cancellation in 2014.